-Last night I met a woman who was working through her grief of a couple of years.
-Her "friends" keep telling her it's been long enough, she should "do other things" and of course, they tell her what she shouldn't do, too.
+I met a woman who was working through her grief of a couple of years.
+Her "friends" keep telling her it's been long enough, she should "do other things" of course, they tell her what she shouldn't do, too.

-She had a very long marriage; they were a "good pair" as we would categorize people who made their lives together and survived decades of challenges.
+She had a very long marriage, as she said "good pair" who made their lives together and survived decades of challenges.

-Well intentioned friends and acquaintances who have not experienced the loss of a spouse may not truly grasp the level at which the loss is experienced and how every facet of life is affected, every day that passes.
+Well intentioned friends and acquaintances often do not grasp the level at which the loss is experienced and for how long.

 Grief has many "faces" to the world: